kiq005/kiq005.github.io/_posts/2014-10-23-udk-ai-programming.md

 - PointReachable(vector) - Return a bool, if the path to the point is free [true].
 - ActorReachable(actor) - Same as above, but check a path to “actor”.
 - LineOfSightTo(actor) - Return a bool, if the actor is on eye range[true].
-- CanSee(pawn) - Same as above, but consider primary and periferic field of vision.
+- CanSee(pawn) - Same as above, but consider primary and peripheral field of vision.
 - MoveTo(vector, actor, bool) - Move to “vector”, looking at “actor”, if “bool” is true.
 - MoveToward(actor, actor, float, bool, bool) - Same as above, but move to an “actor”, for “float” time.